#1 Home Improvement Retailer

 Celebrate Springtime Gardening

-On beautiful spring days, tidy the yard before everything blooms in earnest.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
-No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Garden Center in Cutler Ridge can help you enjoy your spring activities to the fullest.
+On spring days, tidy up the yard before everything blooms in earnest.
+You can also add beauty and interest with hardscaping, stonework, and water features.
+Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, when you search for your local plant nursery, you'll find that The Home Depot Cutler Ridge Garden Center is the local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
-In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
-Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+Always read your seed package for details.
+If you start them later than recommended, it's not ideal, but it will even out as time passes.

 Start Seeds Indoors